 NO. We’re absolutely committed to making our playing fields a positive environment for everyone to enjoy.
 This is NOT a league for parents to live through their children or take away from the kids’ experience.
 It’s about two things: getting better and having fun!

 Rain is a part of life.
 For our baseball teams, unfortunately, it means rainouts.
 The county has jurisdiction to make the call about closing fields due to rain.
 In case of field closures, Koa will do what we can to make up rained out games or practices but we cannot guarantee that every event will be rescheduled.

-We have a built-in rain makeup week at the end of each season, and we schedule extra team practices indoors to compensate for any rained out practices.
+We have a built-in rain makeup week at the end of each season.

 Our Bethesda Area Baseball League (BABL) is a safe, “in-house” league where advanced 3rd through 9th grade athletes (better than rec but not yet ready for travel) can tryout and be drafted to a team, make and reinforce friendships, and explore the finer points of baseball.
 It’s a 2 to 3-day weekly commitment that includes a clinic, a team practice, and a game on Saturday.